tomirio619/simulation-1/README.md

 , we were still not able to execute the binary as it gave rise to another error which we were not able to fix.

 In short, just stick with MinGW :)

-## Static Linking of freeglut
-We were not able to statically link freeglut during compilation.
-Although there are several posts out there that specify how to solve this problem([here](http://mattfife.com/?p=226) and [here](http://www.transmissionzero.co.uk/computing/using-glut-with-mingw/))
-Therefore, the resulting binary requires `freeglut.dll` to be present on the system.
-In our *CmakeLists.txt* file, we have included a post build command that copies this required dll to the `cmake-build-debug` folder after building has been done.
-This is the location in which the binary will also be placed after compilation, so this is quite handy.